 Make sure to rinse the rug thoroughly without squeezing or wringing it out.
 Tightly roll the rug to help wring out any excess water.

 The Rug Must Be Dried

-The rug should be stretched out on a flat surface to dry after being rinsed.
-When placing the rug down, take care not to stretch it too far.
+The rug should be stretched out flat to dry after being rinsed.
+When placing the rug down, don’t stretch it too far.
 You can also hang it outside to dry on a clothesline in warm, sunny weather.